emdash/udlang/manual.md

 | `!func(x * 2)`   | `func(x * 2)` |
 | `(!func)(x * 2)` | `func`        |

+The behavior of the debug operator is under the control of the *host environment*.

 ## Types and Expressions ##

-The type system of uDLang is inspired primarily by Haskell and Miranda, with a few ideas borrowed from other langauges such as Erlang, and Python
+The type system of uDLang is similar to Haskell's, with a few ideas borrowed from Python.

+At the bottom, we have the following primitive types supplied by the runtime.

 ### Primitive Types